SwitchbackTech/compass-docs/docs/advanced/deploy.md

 I originally built Compass as an Electron app.
 However, I quickly shifted to distributing it as a web app, because I found that easier to deploy and test.

-The code in `packages/electron` comes from those early desktop days.
-I haven't touched it in a while, so it's probably broken.
-I've left it in so you can reference how to structure the code in this monorepo if you'd like to pick up where I left off.
+The code in [`packages/electron` from this commit](https://github.com/SwitchbackTech/compass/commit/506c87d3dc05fed83d9a5b714fc4a637152c3bbe) comes from those early desktop days.
+It's probably broken, but it might be helpful to reference if you're keen to pick up where I left off.
 The structure is based on [this template](https://github.com/reZach/secure-electron-template).